ARE YOU A DIRECTOR OF A CORPORATION? BEWARE!

 The main tax liabilities are:

-• payroll deductions for employees (income tax, CPP and EI) that were withheld and not remitted, or that should have been withheld
+• payroll deductions (income tax, CPP and EI) that were withheld and not remitted, or that should have been withheld

 • GST or HST (and in Quebec, QST) that the corporation collected, or should have collected, minus available deductions such as input tax credits (i.e., the corporation’s “net tax”)